eNMS-automation/eNMS/README.md

 - **Configuration management**: commit/rollback of a configuration via NAPALM.
 - **Netmiko scripting**: using netmiko to push a configuration, or display the result of a set of commands.
 - **Ansible support**: sending and managing ansible playbooks.
-- **Workflows**: Netmiko, NAPALM and Ansible scripts can be combined together graphically to define a workflow (see below).
+- **Workflows**: Netmiko, NAPALM and Ansible scripts can be combined together graphically to define a workflow.
 - **Scheduling**: any task can be scheduled to start and end at specific times, periodically or not.

 While network automation traditionally requires scripting skills, eNMS provides a way to automate networks graphically, in a few simple steps:
-- **Creation** of the network (e.g by importing a spreadsheet describing the network topology)
+- **Creation** of the network.
 - **Visualization** of the network on a world map (geographical view), or via a force-based algorithm (logical view).
-- **Creation** of a script / workflow.
+- **Creation** of scripts and workflows.
 - **Scheduling** of the task from the geographical or logical view.

-Join us on the [Network to Code slack](http://networktocode.herokuapp.com "Network to Code slack"), channel #enms for the latest updates !

 # 1. Network creation